siran/a_new_vision_on_money/about.markdown

 ---
 ## F.A.Q.

+## Who?
+Originally written in Spanish by José Lorenzo Rodriguez.

+## What?
+This is a summary on the topic of the money as explained to us in A Course in Miracles (https://acimce.app/book/In).

 ## Why?
-This is a summary on the topic of the money as explaines to us in A Course in Miracles (https://acimce.app/book/In).
+The way he extracts and organizes so many concepts taken from all over the Course, needed to be shared with a wider audience.

+I humbly and possibly add some dozens more to his audience.

-These lessons were written in Spanish by Jose Lorenzo Rodriguez.
+These lessons were originally written in Spanish by Jose Lorenzo Rodriguez.
 I think it is useful to translate it to as many languages as possible.
-This is my contribution to have the content in English.

 ---